-Wa ould the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significan t Impact No Impact a.
-Violate any water quality standards or waste discharge requirements? \boxtimes b.
-Substantially decrease groundwater supplies or interfere substantially with groundwater recharge such that the that there would be a net deficit in aquifer volume or a lowering of the local groundwater table level (e.g., the production rate of pre-existing nearby wells would drop to a level which would not support existing land uses or planned uses for which permits have been granted)? \boxtimes C. Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, in a manner which would result in substantial erosion or siltation on- or off-site? \boxtimes d.
-Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, or substantially increase the rate or amount of surface runoff in a manner which would result in flooding on-or off-site? \boxtimes e.
-Create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff? \boxtimes f.
-Otherwise substantially degrade water quality? \boxtimes g.
-Place housing within a 100-year flood hazard area as mapped on a federal Flood Hazard Boundary or Flood Insurance Rate Map or other flood hazard delineation map? \boxtimes h.
-Place within a 100-year flood hazard area structures which would impede or redirect flood flows? \boxtimes i.
-Expose people or structures to a significant risk of loss, injury, or death involving flooding, including flooding as a result of the failure of a levee or dam? \boxtimes j.
-[Result in] inundation by seiche, tsunami, or mudflow? \boxtimes k.
-Result in changes in the rate of flow, currents, or the course and direction of surface water and/or groundwater? \boxtimes I. [Result in] other modification of a wash, channel creek, or river? \times
+Wo ould the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significan t Impact No Impact a.
+Violate any water quality standards or waste discharge requirements? $\boxtimes$ b.
+Substantially decrease groundwater supplies or interfere substantially with groundwater recharge such that the that there would be a net deficit in aquifer volume or a lowering of the local groundwater table level (e.g., the production rate of pre-existing nearby wells would drop to a level which would not support existing land uses or planned uses for which permits have been granted)? $\boxtimes$ C. Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, in a manner which would result in substantial erosion or siltation on- or off-site? $\boxtimes$ d.
+Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, or substantially increase the rate or amount of surface runoff in a manner which would result in flooding on-or off-site? $\boxtimes$ e.
+Create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff? $\boxtimes$ f.
+Otherwise substantially degrade water quality? $\boxtimes$ g.
+Place housing within a 100-year flood hazard area as mapped on a federal Flood Hazard Boundary or Flood Insurance Rate Map or other flood hazard delineation map? $\boxtimes$ h.
+Place within a 100-year flood hazard area structures which would impede or redirect flood flows? $\boxtimes$ i.
+Expose people or structures to a significant risk of loss, injury, or death involving flooding, including flooding as a result of the failure of a levee or dam? $\boxtimes$ j.
+[Result in] inundation by seiche, tsunami, or mudflow? $\boxtimes$ k.
+Result in changes in the rate of flow, currents, or the course and direction of surface water and/or groundwater? $\boxtimes$ I. [Result in] other modification of a wash, channel creek, or river? $\boxtimes$

-Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significan t Impact No Impact pact stormwater management in any of the powing ways? i) Potential impact of project construction and project post-construction activity on stormwater runoff? \boxtimes ii) Potential discharges from areas for materials storage, vehicle or equipment fueling, vehicle or equipment maintenance (including washing), waste handling, hazardous materials handling or storage, delivery areas or loading docks, or other outdoor work areas? \boxtimes iii) Significant environmentally harmful increase in the flow velocity or volume of stormwater runoff? \boxtimes iv) Significant and environmentally harmful increases in erosion of the Project Site or surrounding areas? \boxtimes v) Stormwater discharges that would significantly impair or contribute to the impairment of the beneficial uses of receiving waters or areas that provide water quality benefits (e.g., riparian corridors, wetlands, etc.)?
-X vi) Cause harm to the biological integrity of drainage systems, watersheds, and/or water bodies? \boxtimes vii) Does the Proposed Project include provisions for the separation, recycling, and reuse of materials both during construction and after project occupancy? \boxtimes
+Would the project: Would the project: Less Than Significant With Mitigation Incorporated Less Than Significan t Impact No Impact m.
+Impact stormwater management ir following ways? any of the Potential impact of project co and project post-construction stormwater runoff? $\boxtimes$ ii) Potential discharges from materials storage, vehicle or fueling, vehicle or maintenance (including washi handling, hazardous material or storage, delivery areas docks, or other outdoor work a equipment equipment ng), waste s handling or loading $\boxtimes$ iii) Significant environmentally increase in the flow velocity or stormwater runoff? $\boxtimes$ iv) Significant and environmenta increases in erosion of the Prosurrounding areas? $\boxtimes$ v) Stormwater discharges the significantly impair or contribe impairment of the beneficial receiving waters or areas the water quality benefits (e.g. corridors, wetlands, etc.)? ute to the I uses of at provide $\boxtimes$ vi) Cause harm to the biological drainage systems, watershe water bodies? $\boxtimes$ vii) Does the Proposed Project provisions for the separation, and reuse of materials be construction and after occupancy? recycling,